Orlando Travel Itinerary for Families

 Orlando, Florida Travel Itinerary for Families

 In all, we were traveling for 11 days.
-Our first day traveling was flying to Florida.
+Our first day of traveling was flying to Florida.
 Once we landed, we rented a car (we picked it up right at the airport) and then drove to the coast.
 We stopped at a Walmart on the way to the coast to pick up some groceries.
-We just went in and shopped, but you could easily schedule a pick-up order also!
+We just went in and shopped, but you could easily schedule a pick-up or delivery order also!

 Day 1: Cocoa Beach (Sunday)